nikitavoloboev/data/distributed-systems/rpcs/grpc.md

 - [GAPIC Showcase](https://github.com/googleapis/gapic-showcase) - API that demonstrates Generated API Client (GAPIC) features and common API patterns used by Google.
 - [gnostic gRPC plugin](https://github.com/google/gnostic-grpc) - Gnostic plugin that converts an OpenAPI API description into a description of a gRPC service that can be used to implement that API using gRPC-JSON Transcoding.
 - [nrtSearch](https://github.com/Yelp/nrtsearch) - High performance gRPC server, with optional REST APIs on top of Apache Lucene.
+- [Protocol Buffers + Docker](https://github.com/znly/docker-protobuf) - All inclusive Protocol Buffer and gRPC suite, powered by Docker and Alpine.
+- [grpctl](https://github.com/njhale/grpctl) - Crisp command-line experience for your gRPC services without writing a line of code.